 Please note that this is not a strict rule, because you can also show emphasis by intonation, not only by word order.

 When people say that something happens in Russian to make pronounciation easier, it's usually because the real reason was forgotten. ^^'

 That's called conjugation. :) English has it too: eat vs. eats, but in Russian each verb has 6 possible forms in Present tense, all forms change depending on its number and person.
-So, ем is for 1st person singular (I, me) and ест is for 3rd person singular (he, she, it).
+So, ем is for 1st person singular (I eat) and ест is for 3rd person singular (he/she/it eats).

 Есть is the only form of the verb быть used at present, but it is more used with existence sense.